Close

 Date: 28 February 2021

-This itinerary is intended for you to choose what interests you most- if you’re attempting to stop at all attractions and areas on the road trip itinerary, an extra day or two is recommended.
-Roads in New Zealand are known for being windy, tight, and mentally demanding, which is why breaks to refresh between driving are a must.
+Use this itinerary to pick and choose what interests you most!
+If you want to stop at all the areas on this road trip itinerary, we recommend an extra couple of days so there's no rush.
+Roads in New Zealand are like nowhere else in the world, they can be incredible, meandering, sometimes tight, and mountainous.
+Taking a break to refresh between the legs of the trip is important.
 Whether you’ve got 7 days to complete your South Island roadie or plan to take this route at a slower pace, we’ve created the ultimate road trip itinerary for travelling the South Island.

 View Road trip map

-Queenstown is a beautiful alpine township beside Lake Wakatipu and is known for its stunning vistas and adventure sports scene.
+Queenstown is a beautiful alpine township on Lake Whakatipu and is known as the adventure capital of New Zealand as well as for its stunning vistas.

 Things to do in Queenstown:

-• This town has plenty of nightlife for social butterflies, making it effortless to find the perfect bar for your mood.
+• This town has plenty of bars, restaurants and events, making it easy to find the perfect evening activity.

 The TSS Earnslaw cruises across Lake Wakatipu with Remarkables in the background